Bristol: Arts

-The city has many venues for live music, its largest the 2,000-seat Bristol Beacon, previously Colston Hall, named after Edward Colston.
+The city has many venues for live music, its largest being the 2,000-seat Bristol Beacon, previously Colston Hall, named after Edward Colston.
 Others include the Bristol Academy, The Fleece, The Croft, the Exchange, Fiddlers, the Victoria Rooms, Rough Trade, Trinity Centre, St George's Bristol and several pubs, from the jazz-oriented The Old Duke to rock at the Fleece and indie bands at the Louisiana.
 In 2010 PRS for Music called Bristol the UK's most musical city, based on the number of its members born there relative to the city's population.

-Since the late 1970s Bristol has been home to bands combining punk, funk, dub and political consciousness.
+Since the late 1970s, Bristol has been home to bands combining punk, funk, dub and political consciousness.
 With trip hop and Bristol Sound artists such as Tricky, Portishead and Massive Attack, the list of bands from Bristol is extensive.
 The city is a stronghold of drum and bass, with artists such as Roni Size's Mercury Prize-winning Reprazent, as DJ Krust, More Rockers and TC.
 Musicians were at the centre of the broader Bristol urban-culture scene which received international media attention during the 1990s.
 The Downs Festival is also a yearly occurrence where both local and well-known bands play.
 Since its inception in 2016, it has become a major event in the city.

 The Bristol Museum and Art Gallery houses a collection encompassing natural history, archaeology, local glassware, Chinese ceramics and art.
 The M Shed museum opened in 2011 on the site of the former Bristol Industrial Museum.
 Both are operated by Bristol Culture and Creative Industries, which also runs three historic housesthe Tudor Red Lodge, the Georgian House and Blaise Castle House; and Bristol Archives.
 The 18th- and 19th-century portrait painter Thomas Lawrence, 19th-century architect Francis Greenway (designer of many of Sydney's first buildings) were born in the city.
 The graffiti artist Banksy is believed to be from Bristol, and many of his works are on display in the city.